KE2XCC: KE2XCC

 In December 1948 the FCC ordered that all remaining "low band" FM stations, including W2XMN, had to shut down by the end of the month.
 Armstrong disputed this in the courts and received a temporary stay issued by the District of Columbia Court of Appeals.

 However, the appeal was ultimately unsuccessful, and W2XMN ended operations in July 1949.
 Effective July 5, 1949 W2XEA's call sign was changed to KE2XCC, and it became Armstrong's main station for developmental research and also conducted an extensive and prominent schedule of regular broadcasting for the New York City area.

 WFMN continued to remain off the air in deference to KE2XCC, and was issued a continuous series of "Special Temporary Authority" (STA) grants allowing it to "remain silent".
 The last reported STA covered until February 1, 1953, and specified "Granted extension of STA for period ending Feb.
 1, 1953, to suspend regular broadcasting service of WFMN and to operate Class I Experimental Station KE2XCC using its regularly licensed equipment, power and emission on the additional frequency of 93.1 mc for providing FM program service and to rebroadcast over station KE2XCC transmissions of WJLK-FM Asbury Park, N. J., WGPA-FM Bethlehem, Pa., and WNYC-FM New York."

 In October 1953 Armstrong made a public demonstration of a multiplexing system that had been developed at KE2XCC, which provided for separate audio and data to be transmitted in addition to a station's standard programming.

-Edwin Howard Armstrong committed suicide on February 1, 1954.
+Armstrong committed suicide on February 1, 1954.
 The Continental (fm) Network, for which Armstrong had been paying the charges for a key telephone link from Washington to New York, suspended operations on the next day.
 Following a memorial program broadcast on the evening of March 6, KE2XCC also ended operations, and the station was formally deleted by the FCC on November 22, 1954.
 In 1957, WPAT-FM in Paterson, New Jersey began operating on its vacated 93.1 MHz frequency.